 As emergency medical service professionals, paramedics save lives in the most time-sensitive and critical health emergencies.
 Learn more about how long it will take you to become one yourself.

 Paramedics are highly-trained medical professionals in the field of emergency medical services (EMS) who provide emergency care to patients in ambulances and as they enter hospitals.
-To be qualified for these life-saving responsibilities, paramedics must undergo anywhere from six months to two years of training, depending on their qualifications when beginning a paramedic program.
+To be qualified for these life-saving responsibilities, you must undergo anywhere from six months to two years of training, depending on your qualifications, when beginning a paramedic program.

-A career as a paramedic can be highly rewarding, but it's also one that requires significant training, preparation, and responsibility.
-In this article, you’ll learn more about the profession, find out how long it will take you to join it, and what you need to do to actually become a paramedic.
+A career as a paramedic can be highly rewarding, but it also requires significant training, preparation, and responsibility.
+Learn more about the profession, find out how long it will take you to join it, and what you need to do to become a paramedic.

 Paramedics and other EMS professionals are critical to the health care system.
 Below, you’ll find the typical salary you can expect from joining the profession and the job outlook for the field.